iserranoAT/ErlangProphet/README.md

-# ErlangAnalytics_Prophet
+# ErlangProphet

 This project is intended to be a python API to create forecasts using Prophet library from Facebook.
-You can easily create forecast by setting the parameters at `main.py` and executing the script afterwards.
+Is implementes an MQTT environment with the `python_dispatcher.py` and `python_forecast.py` files.
+Neverhteles, you can easily create forecast by setting the parameters at `Prophet/main.py` and executing the script afterwards.
 The parameters are:

 - df (python str): Path to input data.
 - forecast_params (python Dict): parameters to use in the forecast.